|The Rainbow Parade at Nantucket Island on August 15, 2013 © sarahlaurence.com|

 |Sunset at Brant Point, Nantucket Island © sarahlaurence.com|

 It was a welcome surprise to find that Nantucket Blue was more than a summer romance.
 With an eye on college applications, Cricket takes a second job as an unpaid intern for an author writing a senator's biography.
 At this point, I'd hoped we'd get some meaningful reflection on politics, but the biographer's focus was on the senator's ruthless social climbing and scandalous secrets.
 This angle would certainly appeal to the young adult audience.
-Teens view the world through the polarized lenses of popularity.
+Teens often view the world through the polarized lenses of popularity.

 I'd recommend Nantucket Blue to teenaged girls and to Nantucket vacationers especially.
 The Beach House by Jane Green, also set on Nantucket Island, would be a better choice for adult readers.